wavefrontHQ/docs/pages/doc/tas_to_troubleshoot.md

 ## Symptom: The Percentage in the CPU Usage Chart Is Too High

-The **CPU Usage** chart in the **TAS: BOSH Director Health** dashboard, might show CPU usage higher than 100%.
+The **CPU Usage** chart in the **TAS: BOSH Director Health** dashboard might show CPU usage higher than 100%.
 This is because when using multi-core processors in CPU instrumentation, the usage maximum is the number of cores multiplied by 100.

 Because modern computers have multiple cores, where previously they were predominantly single-core processors, CPU instrumentation can show CPU utilization greater than 100%.